 Most of these locations are open 7 days a week, but other locations are closed on weekends.
 So make sure to contact your nearby ImmunoTek center to confirm their operating hours.

 ImmunoTek Plasma offers coupons.
-To know more about their current promotions or bonus, follow their social media platforms such as their Facebook page.
+To learn more about their current promotions or bonuses, follow their social media platforms, such as their Facebook page.

 9. GCAM Plasma